Official Government Website

 There are three types of clouds:

-• All Liquid clouds: exist entirely of liquid water molecules at temperatures of 14 to 23 F
+• All Liquid clouds: exist entirely of liquid water molecules at temperatures of or around 32 F

 • Ice-Crystal clouds: exist entirely of ice crystals (such as a cirrus cloud)

-• Mixed-Phase clouds: made up of both liquid AND ice (“Mixed”); have some portions with temperatures 14 to 23 F and include all regions with 32 F.
+• Mixed-Phase clouds: made up of both liquid AND ice (“Mixed”); have some portions with temperatures 14 to -31 F

 What is supercooled liquid water (SLW)?